dgryski/go-perfbook/performance.md

    - removing time parsing and doing some integer math by hand is against faster
    - general algorithm is slow, you can be faster because you know more about your problem
    - but the code is more closely tied to exactly what you need; harder to change

+Optimization is specialization, and specialized code is more fragile to change than general purpose code.

 Profile regularly to ensure the track the performance characteristics of your system and be prepared to re-optimize as your traffic changes.
 Know the